jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 4. **Searching for Cron Job References**: If you’re unsure where a specific Cron job is defined, search for references to `cron` or related commands with: `grep -R "cron" /etc/`.

 #### Exploitation of Root-Configured Cron Jobs

+Cron jobs can be executed by any system user, but jobs configured to run as `root` provide an opportunity for privilege escalation.
+If a root-configured cron job executes a script or binary that is writable by an attacker, we can modify it to run malicious commands with root privileges.
+The process involves identifying scripts that is being used by cron jobs that we can write to and injecting commands to gain elevated privileges.

 1. **Identify Interesting Scripts/Check Permissions**:  Use `ls -al` to examine the permissions of files that might be referenced by root-configured Cron jobs.
 If a script has permissions like `-rwxrwxrwx`, it can be edited by any user on the system.
 This is a good target for privilege escalation since we can include commands into this script.
 ```